“The third option is that other possibility…”

 But first… let’s summarize the two most popular and obvious choices:

-Term life insurance allows the insured to afford more coverage for less premium, thus putting greater protection in place, in the form of a death benefit.
-However, term life insurance policies rarely provide a benefit, because they only provide coverage for a certain period of time and typically expire (like product warranties) before they’re likely to ever be used.
+Term life insurance is life insurance purchased for a limited time, such as 15 or 20 years.
+Term insurance is affordable, providing the insured with more coverage for less premium.
+Thus it puts a greater protection in place, in the form of a death benefit.
+However, term life insurance policies rarely provide that benefit, because of the limited time frame of the coverage.
+They are less expensive because they almost always expire (like product warranties) before they’re likely to be used.

-Opinions run strong on this matter, and life insurance shoppers are made to feel they have to choose one option or the other.
+So… which is better: Whole life or term insurance?
+Opinions run strong on this matter.
+Life insurance shoppers are made to feel they have to choose one option or the other.

-We’re led to believe it’s an either/or dilemma, and as we assert in Busting the Life Insurance Lies, often “both” term and whole life makes sense.
-But what if we can actually have both in one policy?
+We’re led to believe it’s an either/or dilemma.
+Yet as we assert in Busting the Life Insurance Lies, often “both” term and whole life makes sense.
+And what if we can actually have some of the benefits of both in one policy?

 Think about questions like: